-What makes our aircraft unlike any other in the world?
+What makes the Trail ADAP unlike any other aircraft in the world?

 Our plane carries a suite of technologies for animal tracking, aerial filming and terrain and vegetation survey, fully integrated into the aircraft systems and controlled by the pilot via a standard cockpit interface.
 Its rugged construction allows for easy maintenance in low-infrastructure environments, and it has extremely low fuel consumption, using ordinary unleaded petrol or Avgas.

 The low cost, integrated package gives us a highly innovative and unique aerial platform to collect data in unparalleled quantity and quality.
 There is nothing like it available on the open market or operating in a research capacity anywhere in the world.
 There is no comparable for-hire service or ready-made product that can perform as broad a range of tasks or operate at such low costs.

 The modified aircraft was originally built for studying large African carnivores and their prey in the savannah of northern Botswana.
 We have developed new ways of recording the detailed movements of these animals without disturbing them using our wildlife tracking collars.
 From the air, we can film hunts using high speed video cameras which 'lock on' to the collars, thus capturing in detail the manoeuvring of the hunt that would be impossible using a hand held camera or from the ground.
 Find out more about the LOCATE project.

 Our subject animals are wild and free-ranging, meaning that they move and are distributed over a massive study area.
 Our plane saves us driving all over the savannah to locate and get close enough to the animals to download collar data, and benefits them as well because we can fly within 200-300 metres of them to pick up biomechanics data and upload new collar firmware without interfering in their natural behaviour.